BeneathTheInk/appcore/README.md

 var app = Appcore("myapp");
 ```

 Appcore only helps to maintain large application infrastructure and makes no assumptions about the types of things an application might be doing.
-Appcore requires all functionality to be "adapted" through plugins so it can maintain compatiblity with the rest of the system.
-Fortuantely, plugins are easy to add.
+Appcore requires all functionality to be "adapted" through plugins so it can maintain compatibility with the rest of the system.
+Fortunately, plugins are easy to add:

 ```js
 app.use(function() {